grosser/air_man/Readme.md

-Randomly assign a person to a high-frequency airbrake error, so shit gets fixed.
+Randomly assign a person to any new high-frequency airbrake error, so shit gets fixed.
+ - reports by error_id
+ - reposts error after configurable duration
+ - ccs other interested parties
+ - sends error summary (details + aggragated backtraces from last 100 notices)

 ```
 bundle exec rake report